Polish

 No one’s ever done that for me.

 My daughter is the centre of my world.
 I might have lost my freedom, but I haven’t lost that.
-Every decision I make in here, every fight I don’t have, every insult I swallow, it’s for her.
+Every decision I make in here, every fight, it’s for her.
 It’s so that one day, if I get a chance, I can be a father she doesn’t have to be ashamed of.
-Even if all I ever get is a photo and a letter, I want her to read my name and know I tried.
+Even if all I ever get is an occasional video call, some photos and letters, I want her to read my name and know I tried to be a better man than the headlines and so called justice system labelled me.

-Then George told me what he’d clocked, the frame-up, the missing kids.
+Then George told me what he’d clocked, his frame-up, and the missing kids.

 I don’t think he understood how hard that landed.
-I know what it is when adults do what they want to children and the world looks away.
-I’ve got skin in this game, and I’m not wired to sit still when someone’s hurting kids.
-George thinks it’s his burden because his head lives in patterns and responsibility, like if he can map it, he has to carry it.
+I know personally what it is when adults do what they want to children, and the world looks away.
+I’ve got skin in this game, I went through it, and I have a daughter.
+I’m not gonna just sit still when someone’s hurting kids, am I?
+George thinks it’s his burden because some gun landed in his car and his head lives in patterns and responsibility, like if he can map it, he has to carry it.
 He doesn’t.
-Not with me in the room.

-I’m doing twenty years, I can’t kick doors outside these walls, but I can do something else.
-I can make sure he’s ready.
-Because if George is going to stop what’s coming when he gets out, he’s going to have to become a darker version of himself, one that can do what needs doing without flinching.
+But I’m doing twenty years anyway, It aint like I can go kicking in doors and smashing in kiddy snatchers outside these walls, but I can do something else, I can make sure he’s ready when he gets outta here.
+Because if George is going to stop what’s going on, he’s going to have to become a darker version of himself, one that can do what needs doing without flinching.
 I’ll help him build that, brick by brick, because some things don’t get fixed by hoping.
-And I will make sure he survives this place long enough to get the chance to put a stop to that shit.